MateoProjects/MAI/IMAS/Teoria/LECTURE 8 Cooperation in MAS (III) Negotiation via auctions.md

 **Advantages of auctions**

-* Flexibility, as protocols can be tailormade
+* Flexibility, as protocols can be tailor made
 * Less time-consuming and expensive than negotiating a price
 * Simplicity in determining the market prices